1990s: Television

-An animated sitcom, The Simpsons, premiered on Fox in December 1989 and became a domestic and international success in the 1990s.
+The animated sitcom, The Simpsons, premiered on Fox in December 1989 and became a domestic and international success in the 1990s.
 The show has since aired more than 600 episodes and has become an institution of pop culture.
 In addition, it has spawned the adult-oriented animated sitcom genre, inspiring more adult-oriented animated shows such as Beavis and Butt-Head (1993–1997), Daria (1997–2001), along with South Park and Family Guy, the latter two of which began in 1997 and 1999, respectively, and continue to air new episodes through the 2000s and into the 2020s.